 More than 200 diseases are zoonotic or common to animals and humans.
-Veterinary staff members are continually exposed to animals that potentially carry infectious disease.
+Veterinary health professionals, wildlife rehabilitators, and other animal care workers are continually exposed to animals that potentially carry infectious disease.
 This risk is an acceptable one as long as the risk is known, understood, and preventive measures are taken.
 These preventive measures are fairly straightforward and include:

 WASH YOUR HANDS.